 To initiate funding for Test Drive employment, the Law School must receive the Employer Registration prior to the date employment commences.
 Upon receipt of the Employer Registration and approval of the Test Drive, the Law School will disburse to the employer $3,500 within approximately 21 days of receiving a Form W-9 from the employer.
 The graduate is an employee of the employer.
 The employer is responsible for paying the graduate-employee $3,500 less applicable federal and state withholding taxes and other deductions.

 Upon receipt of the Test Drive Petition and approval of the second month of Test Drive employment, the Law School will disburse funds within 21 days of the date of the approval.
-The Test Drive Petition is attached and may be faxed to the Office of Career Services at 214-768-4390.
+Alternatively, the Test Drive Petition may be faxed to the Office of Career Services at 214-768-4390 or emailed to email@example.com.

 We are grateful for the continued support the legal community has shown for our law school and thank you for considering Test Drive.